Visa Guides

 Visa Costs:

 The cost of a work visa varies based on visa type and applicant nationality.
-As of 2024, the estimated fees include:
+The estimated fees include:

 • Specific Purpose Work Visa: NZD 735 (online application).